wpwupingwp/novowrap/README.md

 between 0 and 1.

 `-len_diff [number]`: the threshold of maximum percent of length different of query and reference.
-Used for exliminate invalid assembly result.
-If the sequence length's differnce of assembly and reference genome is larger than the value, the assembly result will be discard.
+Used for eliminating invalid assembly results.
+If the sequence length's difference of assembly and reference genome is larger than the value, the assembly result will be discard.
 The default value is `0.2`.
 Should be float number between 0 and 1.